Search

 May 16, 202412 min read

-Captive Breeding Hermit Crabs
+Captive Breeding Australian Hermit Crabs (C. variabilis)

 Is it not feasible to breed hermit crabs in captivity without a scientific degree and laboratory setup?
 This is a common misconception within the global hermit crab community.
 Repeatedly, we observe individuals dismissing captive breeding, believing it to be beyond human capability.
 They are indeed mistaken.
 How do we know this?
 Because we have achieved it, as have many others globally.
 Our successful Australian breeders include Natalie Van Amstel, Sue Brown, Tiffany Michelle